Tahini Balsamic Dressing

 - Add more water (1-2 teaspoons at a time) to thin out the dressing if needed.

-- If you don’t want to use tahini or don’t have it on hand, you can use almond butter or sunbutter.
+- If you don’t have tahini, use almond butter or sunbutter.

 - Freezer: You could freeze extra tahini dressing for up to 3 months in the freezer.
-I would recommend freezing it in 2 tablespoon portions using Soupercubes or an ice cube tray.
+I would recommend freezing it in 2 tablespoon portions using Soupercubes or an ice cube tray so you only have to defrost what you need.